brodielgress/reading_Dalloway/README.md

 Python 3 and Jupyter Notebook are required to run this program.
 If you need, [update or download Python here](https://www.python.org).

-You can open the code on Jupyter Notebook to explore a few insights into this classic modern text.
+Open the code on Jupyter Notebook to explore a few insights into this classic text.
 Please install the following packages before you run the program:

 pandas as pd
 numpy as np